techidaily/site-on-screen-recording/source/_posts/new-obs-or-streamlabs-determining-the-superior-livestream-software.md

 Video quality:

 With Streamlabs, you can have the best quality video.
 It enables you to customize video settings and choose the resolution according to your preference.
 The common FPS value is 60 and it will automatically match the resolution of your monitor.
 You can record screen at 4K resolution without any glitches.
 You can easily install different add-ons for improving the video quality.

-### Pros

-* Multi-stream functionality for streaming from different platforms.
-* Complete customization with integrated themes.
-* The intuitive interface enables easy operation.
-* Wide range of widgets available for better recording and streaming.
-* Useful test button function to check stream alerts.
-* Built-in chat feature for easy chat management and audience engagement.

 <!-- affiliate ads begin -->
 <span id="1424531">